 11. Use airtight containers, preferably glass.

 There are so many cons to plastic containers, but that’s not what this list is for.
 Plastic is bad for the environment.
 And even if you don’t care about the environment, plastic containers warp and don’t stand up to conditions like continuous microwaving, dishwashing, and even freezing.
 Glass will last you wayyyy longer.

 Pyrex is always a good option, though the lids are still usually made of plastic.
 I own several of these 4-cup round ones and use them for meal prep all the time, but I’ve lost plastic one lid so far to a tear (after a couple years of constant use).
-But, I just ordered some of these 3 compartment ones with snap lock lids and I’m way too excited about it.
+But, I just ordered some of these 3 Compartment Glass Meal Prep Containers and I’m way too excited about it!

 12. Know what not to prep.

 This probably sounds a little weird, but there are a few things that you actually shouldn’t make (or do) ahead of time when it comes to meal prep.
 Here are a few that I’ve learned along my meal prep journey:

 - Yogurt and granola gets pretty mushy and disgusting if it’s touching each other in the fridge.
 Don’t do it!